valtimo-platform/valtimo-documentation/reference/modules/form-flow.md

 ### Form flow SpEL beans

 Form flow offers a single bean out of the box.
 The `ValtimoFormFlow bean`.
-This bean has several methods that can be used inside a SPeL expression:
+This bean has several methods that can be used inside a SPeL expression.

+#### Completing a Camunda user task

 The method below completes a Camunda user task.
+If there is submission data available, it will _not_ be saved.
 ```spel
 ${valtimoFormFlow.completeTask(additionalProperties)}
 ```